2 Days in Sofia

 The Urban Azur Airbnb

 They sent us very clear instructions on how to access the apartment for self-check-in and a list of suggestions for what to do while in Sofia.
-The outside of the building (photo above) appeared rough on the surface but once inside the amenities were great and we quickly felt at home.
+The outside of the building (photo above) appeared rough on the surface, but the amenities were great once inside, and we quickly felt at home.

 Restaurant Agarta